How to Sew an Apron

 (Source: ©Cindy Best, Used with Permission)

-Cindy's gorgeous pillows are all hand-crafted one-of-a-kind creations.
+Cindy's gorgeous throw pillows are all hand-crafted one-of-a-kind creations.
 They make a wonderful gift for any occasion.

-Cindy's handcrafted aprons are perfect for gift giving too, but you will also want one or two of Cindy's ready-to-wear aprons hanging in your own kitchen.
+And while Cindy's handcrafted ready-to-wear aprons are perfect for gift giving, keep in mind you'll also want one or two hanging in your own kitchen, and one for your grandchildren.
+So, treat yourself today…

-Visit Cindy's So Many Buttons Studio at Etsy!
-And be sure to tell her that I sent you.
+Visit Cindy's So Many Buttons Studio at Etsy to learn more!

 Grandma's Favorite Aprons